 1962 - Pam Gamble reigns as Queen Topaz and wins the Miss California Pageant.

 1981 – Elmarie Hurlbert Hyler Dyke passes away.
-Becky Desmet (Queen Topaz 1975) and her granddaughter Joanie Hyler serve as Co-Directors of the Feast of Lanterns.
+Becky Desmet (Queen Topaz 1975) and Elmarie's granddaughter Joanie Hyler serve as Co-Directors of the Feast of Lanterns.
 They put on the Feast to honor the memory of Elmarie.
 Beth Murray Buzza serves a Queen Topaz.

 1989 - Pacific Grove Centennial Year and Krissy Heilbron serves as Queen Topaz.
 Carol Bradley Lauderdale (Queen Topaz 1966) organizes the first year for the former Queens to be honored on the pier prior to the pageant.